LeoColomb/perfectmotherfuckingwebsite/README.md

 ## License, motherfucker

 Do you revendicate intellectual property?
 No. So you must [choose a fucking public license](https://choosealicense.com/).
-And as you're never perfect, let other [improve your shit](https://github.com/LeoColomb/perfectmotherfuckingwebsite) or [do what the f\*ck they want to](https://github.com/LeoColomb/perfectmotherfuckingwebsite/blob/master/LICENSE).
+And as you'll never be perfect, let other [improve your shit](https://github.com/LeoColomb/perfectmotherfuckingwebsite) or [do what the f\*ck they want to](https://github.com/LeoColomb/perfectmotherfuckingwebsite/blob/master/LICENSE).

 ## Yes, this is the last fucking satire, you fuck